vlad-io/DLMDS-EDE02-CODE/readme.md

 B. Processor

 The docker image that unpacking the injested data on schedule.

 - Current schedule is set to every 5 minutes, just in case the user makes a mistake and updates the source data.

 - Currently uses the container's standard command 'unzip' unpack the dataset from /data-in into /data-out.

 - Uses a python image with the view to expand the processing by using python scripts.

-The `./processor` folder that contains:
+The `./processor` folder contains:

 a.
-Dockerfile with:
+Dockerfile:

-- python base image.
+python base image.
 Although a smaller Docker image can be used (without python) that has the `unzip` command, for consistency the same image as for the `./injestor` is reused.

 b. crontab file